nginx/nginx/ECH-build.md

 ## Configuration

-To enable ECH for an NGINX instance, configure a directory name via the `ssl_echkeydir` directive where that directory contains a set of ECH PEM key files.
-The `ssl_echkeydir` directive should be in the "http" section of an NGINX configuration as shown in the example below.
-All ECH PEM files in that directory that are successfully decoded will be loaded.
+To enable ECH for an NGINX instance, configure a set of file names via the `ssl_echfile` directive where that specifies (via wildcard) a set of ECH PEM key files.
+The `ssl_echfile` directive can be in the "http" or "server" sections of an NGINX configuration as shown in the example below.
+All ECH PEM files matching the (possibly wild-carded) value that are successfully decoded will be loaded.

 The NGINX instance also needs to include a virtual server that matches the ECH `public_name` so that the ECH fallback can work.
 The first virtual